vituum/docs/docs/guide/migrating-1-0.md

 * Vituum is no longer defined as a wrapper around Vite, but as a Vite plugin
 * PostCSS plugins are no longer included by default, to add them use [@vituum/vite-plugin-postcss](/plugins/postcss)
 * Various main config options were removed, see [config](/config/main-options) for more details what remained
+* `src/views` directory was changed to `src/pages`, but you can still use views by changing it in the config
 * `vituum` build command was removed in favour of building directly with Vite
 * Integrations were removed, and everything is a Vite plugin now